MikeChunko/boa-dqn/README.md

 The implementation of Snake is a modified version of https://github.com/MikeChunko/boa.

 To run and train, make sure you have the keras, numpy, and pygame libraries installed, clone the repo, and run `python boa.py`.

+Run `python boa.py --help` for a complete list of options.